 - Winsor Blue

-I’ve found this to be a great palette of colours – (and one that I think is especially suited to the more muted colours of the english landscape!).
+I’ve found this to be a great palette of colours – (and one that I think is especially suited to the more muted colours of the English landscape!).
 You can make just about everything that most people are ever likely to need from this palette.
 Another advantage is that because you have to do so much mixing – to get all your greens for instance – you get to know your palette and what it can do really well.

 As I’ve developed, and moved on to some more urban scenes too, I’ve added the following colours to this basic palette:

-Cerrulean Blue (don’t know why but, mixed with neutral tint, I find it great for tarmac!)
+Cerulean Blue (don’t know why but, mixed with neutral tint, I find it great for tarmac!)